The Small Things

 All these items were neatly stored away in her oak chest closet.
-None of them were ever used.
+She never used any of them.
 It turned out that the old lady was saving them for “that special occasion.”

 Well, that particular moment never came.
 Consequently, she died never giving herself a chance to eat on her elegant china and cherish her lovely linens.
 And, nobody ever saw her wearing all of her luxurious jewelry.

-Hence, I always think about this story when I’m tempted to put something away for that “special day.”
+Hence, I always think about this story when a feeling to put something away for that “special day” sneaks in.

-Immediately, I remind myself that – every single day is special.
+Immediately, I remind myself that – every single day is extraordinary.